ninabarzh/broomstick/content/posts/hunger-games.md

 ---

-This is the world beneath the surface: divided, purposed, extracted, and managed.
+This is the world beneath the surface: [divided, purposed, extracted, and managed in a zero-sum game]({{< relref "posts/zero-sum-game.md" >}}).
 But purpose assigned is not purpose accepted.
 And suppression, however total, always leaks.
 Districts do not stay quiet forever.

 ---

 ## Who is who in our very real game

-President Snow is the architect of stability through fear.
+President Snow is the architect of [stability through fear]({{< relref "posts/status-quo.md" >}}).
 He is calm, composed, and always in control.
 He rarely raises his voice, because others will do the silencing for him.
 He represents those who wield power not through brute force, but through systems of compliance.
 Think of technocrats who manipulate economies, or autocrats who smile for the cameras while imprisoning dissent.

 President Coin, by contrast, is the revolutionary turned bureaucrat.
 She seeks justice, but only on her terms.
 Her version of the future looks suspiciously like the past, with different faces in charge.
 She represents the co-opting of rebellion, the capture of insurgency by centrists who seek power as an end, not a means.